pderian/NEMOGCM-Docker/readme.txt

 ----------------
 4. Compile XIOS.
 This compilation takes a while, but is done once and for all.
-[!]
-Note: from here on, until mentioned otherwise, all commands are executed within the container.
+/!\ Note: from here on, unless mentioned otherwise, all commands are executed within the container.

 cd /SRC/XIOS